Quesovamos2662/WRO2026_FE_Go-Cheese/README.md

 against our constraints as first-time competitors with limited experience and a fixed timeline.
 This section documents the reasoning behind our most significant decisions.

+Instead of using a sensor to detect the starting zone for parking, we chose a time-based approach.
+After running the robot multiple times and measuring how long a full three-lap run took, we set a 99 second limit that reliably stops the robot near its starting position.
+This was simpler to implement and worked consistently during our tests.

 *EV3 over Arduino*